The nasty weather knocked out power to hundreds of thousands and possibly prevented some runners from getting in on Philly's most-popular run.

-No need to run to your computer when sign up opens for the 2013 Blue Cross Broad Street Run early next month.
-This year you can walk over, or even forget about it for days, and still get a spot in the popular 10-mile road race on May 5.
+No need to run to your computer because there is extra time to sign up for the 2014 Blue Cross Broad Street Run.
+This year, like last year, the field for the popular 10-mile road race on May 4 will be picked by lottery.

-After demand for the Broad Street Run caused problems for folks trying to sign up the day registration opened last year -- leaving many upset and without a spot in race -- this year, organizers came up with a new plan.
+After demand for the Broad Street Run caused problems for folks trying to sign up the day registration organizers came up with a new plan.

-There will only be one entry allowed per person and lists of accepted and rejected runners will be posted on BroadStreetRun.com on Feb.
-19 at 10 a.m.
+There will only be one entry allowed per person and lists of accepted and rejected runners will be posted on BroadStreetRun.com later this month.